Helen157/Helen157/README.md

 ###

-<p align="left">🎓 Information Systems undergraduate at UFVJM and student at Programadores do Amanhã.<br>💻 Passionate about technology, constantly improving my skills in programming, IT management, and technical support.<br>🚀 Interested in exploring different areas of IT, with a focus on building innovative solutions and contributing to impactful projects.<br>🛠️ Knowledge in HTML, CSS, JavaScript, Node.js, MySQL, and Git.<br>🤝 Strong communication, teamwork, and a continuous learning mindset.</p>
+<p align="left">I'm an Information Systems undergraduate at UFVJM and a student at Programadores do Amanhã.
+Passionate about technology and driven by challenges, I'm constantly improving my skills in programming, IT management, and technical support.
+I'm eager to explore different areas of tech and contribute to meaningful, innovative projects.</p>

+###

+<p align="left">🛠️ Skills in HTML, CSS, JavaScript, Node.js, MySQL, and Git<br><br>🚀 Interested in innovation and impactful tech projects<br><br>🤝 Strong communication, adaptability, and collaborative mindset<br><br>📚 Always learning and expanding technical knowledge</p>

 ###

 <h2 align="left">Study skills and interests</h2>